-- cause potential shortages of employees to staff our facilities, or the facilities of our customers or suppliers; - lead to prolonged disruptions of critical components, including as a result of the bankruptcy/insolvency of one or more suppliers due to worsening economic conditions; or - result in governmental regulation adversely impacting our business.
+· cause potential shortages of employees to staff our facilities, or the facilities of our customers or suppliers;

+- lead to prolonged disruptions of critical components, including as a result of the bankruptcy/insolvency of one or more suppliers due to worsening economic conditions; or - result in governmental regulation adversely impacting our business.

 Any or all of the above impacts of a prolonged pandemic could have a rapid, unexpected and material adverse effect on our business, financial condition and results of operations.
+See also Description of the Business and Trends and Risk Factors in the Company's AIF and Risk and Uncertainties in this MD&A.